peteroupc/peteroupc.github.io/exporand.md

 - The sub-algorithm **ln(1+_x_)** takes an **input algorithm** and returns 1 with probability ln(1+_x_), where _x_ is the probability that the input algorithm returns 1.
     - Do the following process repeatedly, until this sub-algorithm returns a value:
-        1. Generate an unbiased random bit.
-If that bit is 1 (which happens with probability 1/2), run the **input algorithm** and return the result.
+        1. Generate 1 or 0 with equal probability.
+If 1 was generated this way, run the **input algorithm** and return the result.
         2. If _u_ wasn't created yet, create _u_, a uniform PSRN with positive sign, an integer part of 0, and an empty fractional part.
         3. Run the **SampleGeometricBag** algorithm on _u_'s fractional part, then run the **input algorithm**.
 If the call and the run both return 1, return 0.
 - **Sub-algorithm 1** takes two parameters (_minv_ and _psrn_) and returns 1 with probability ln((_minv_+_psrn_)/_minv_).
 Run the **ln(1+_x_)** sub-algorithm with an **input algorithm** as follows: